11 essential dog grooming tools to help you keep your Cocker Spaniel in tip-top condition and looking gorgeous!

-The slicker may be used on any coat; however, they work better on longer-haired coats, and curly or silky coats; that's why they're ideal for grooming Cocker Spaniels.
+This brush may be used on any coat; however, they work better on longer-haired and curly or silky coats; that's why they're ideal for grooming Cocker Spaniels.

-This is an invaluable tool for breaking up those mats that can't be combed out with a de-matting comb.
+A de-matting comb is probably easier to use, but where it's not possible to comb out a mat, a mat breaker is an invaluable tool for breaking up mats that can't be combed out with a de-matting comb.

 The mat breaker slices the mat into strips so that each section can then be worked on with a comb or slicker brush.

 A grooming glove is a brush that you wear on your hand, like a glove, for grooming your Spaniel.
-It has soft rubber bristles on one side, and has short wire bristles on the other.
+It has soft rubber bristles on one side and short wire bristles on the other.

-If you're hand-stripping your Cocker Spaniel's coat, you'll need either a rubber glove, or rubber thumbs (as seen used in banks to help count notes).
-The rubber thumb will help you to grip the hair between your finger and thumb to aid hand-stripping.
+If you're hand-stripping your Cocker Spaniel's coat, you'll need either a rubber glove or rubber thumbs (as seen in banks to help count notes).
+The rubber thumb will help you to grip the hair between your finger and thumb to make hand-stripping easier.

 If you're not going to use the finger and thumb method of hand stripping to remove the excess of soft hair on your Cocker's head, you could use a stripping comb to give a smooth finish.

 The Cocker Spaniel coat may show cut marks where ordinary scissors or clippers have been used.
-These marks can be greatly reduced simply by using a stripping comb.
+These marks can be significantly reduced simply by using a stripping comb.

-Dog fleas and ticks not only cause your Cocker (and you!) much irritation, but they can also affect his health, that's why it's very important to check his coat regularly for signs of fleas.
+Dog fleas and ticks not only cause your Cocker (and you!) much irritation but also affect your pet's health.
+So it's essential to regularly check your dog's coat for signs of fleas.

 Flea Combs have very closely spaced teeth and are used to detect and remove fleas in the coat.
-However, you may not need to use a flea comb if you regularly give your pet flea treatment as recommended by your vet.
+However, you won't need to use one if you regularly give your pet flea treatment as recommended by your vet.

 A good pair of cutting scissors, around 7 or 8" long, may be used to keep your Cocker's hair under and around the ear canal neatly trimmed.

-You can also buy shorter scissors with rounded ends for trimming areas on and around the face.
-The rounded edges won't harm him should he move suddenly.
+can also buy shorter scissors with rounded ends for trimming areas on

-Another useful grooming tool is the thinning scissors (sometimes known as thinning shears) which are used primarily for thinning out heavy coats in summer to help your pet stay cool, but they can give a smooth hand-stripped appearance.
+Another useful tool is the thinning scissors (sometimes referred to as thinning shears).
+These are used primarily for thinning out heavy coats in summer to help your pet stay cool.

-Thinning scissors can be used to thin out excess hair on the neck under your Cocker Spaniel's ears, which needs to be kept neatly trimmed if matting is to be avoided.
+Thinning scissors can thin out excess hair on the neck under your Cocker Spaniel's ears, which needs to be kept neatly trimmed if any matting is to be kept to a minimum.